By Tara Young

 These days "Most merkins are made from various forms of lace, ranging from low-end mesh to high-end French silk lace.
 Most clients prefer it to be made with human hair [from the head].
 The hair is treated to give it a kinky (no pun intended) texture, so it resembles pubic hair." – The Daily Beast

 During the 19th century; fancy rich, British men would collect pubic hair or bits of merkin from their lovers as a keepsake, a souvenir if you will.
-Just imagine finding a stash of pubes in a pretty box at your new lover's place?
-LOL.
-The museum of St. Andrew University in Scotland does have a snuff box full of one of King George IV’s mistresses pubic hair.
+Just imagine finding a stash of pubes in a pretty box at your new lover's place.
+The museum of St. Andrew University in Scotland does have a snuff box full of one of King George IV’s mistresses' pubic hair.

-These days, merkins are mainly worn on screen for historical accuracy or a kind of safety blanket.
-I spoke to hair/makeup artist and costume designer Katie Melody Rodgers, who has been working on films and TV for the past 8 years – she has recently been working on a feature film applying merkins to the actors for the first time.
+These days, merkins are mainly worn on screen for historical accuracy or as a kind of safety blanket.
+I spoke to hair and makeup artist and costume designer Katie Melody Rodgers, who has been working in the film and TV industry for the past 8 years, and has recently been working on a feature film applying merkins to the actors for the first time.